GreatHeat57/node-test/README.md

 # Restaurant Menu API

-API to provide data to a restaurant menu application.
-This API should use nodeJS and GraphGL
+Node project to provide data to a restaurant menu application.

 ## Features

+Provide Apis to get all menus, get a menu by id, add new menu, update a menu by id and delete a menu.

+## Technical Skills

 - GraphQL API with Query and Mutation support